Care 2 Communities board

 Glenn Paredes, Director

-Glenn Paredes is a business leader out of the high-tech industry interested in applying his experience to help advance the success of mission-driven nonprofits.
-He has applied this commitment to supporting social impact ventures as a Business Mentor advising on growth strategy, scaling up operations, leadership, and organization development.
-Glenn is currently the VP of Business Integration for Booking Holdings Corporation.
-Previously, he has held several executive leadership roles, including EVP & General Manager of ELM Solutions – an enterprise software business unit within Wolters Kluwer, SVP of Global Operations for Nuance Communication, and multiple VP-level roles at EMC Corporation (now DELL Technologies) spanning general management, global business operations, acquisition integration, global centers of excellence, and services.
+Glenn Paredes is a business leader out of the high-tech industry interested in applying his experience to help advance the success of mission-driven nonprofits and social enterprises.
+He has applied this commitment to supporting social impact ventures as a Board member and business advisor in the areas of growth strategy, scaling up operations, leadership, and organization development.
+Glenn has held several executive leadership roles for companies such as Booking Holdings Corporation, Wolters Kluwer and Dell Technologies spanning general management, global business operations, acquisition integration, global centers of excellence, and services.
 Enabling and driving business transformation has been a central theme throughout his career in high-velocity businesses and markets.
-He has a successful track record of solving complex business problems to enable companies to scale up and improve operations, increase profitability, and capture new market opportunities.
 He is certified in Six Sigma and a practitioner of the LEAN methodology.
 Glenn has an MBA from Northeastern University and a BA from the College of the Holy Cross.

 Kim Wilson, MD, MPH, Director